Law Firm Billing: Ultimate Guide and Best Practice

 To implement proper billing practices, you need to first establish them and write them down as standard office policies.
 The law firm's billing policy is as straightforward and standardized as possible so that it gives lawyers and staff something to refer to and keeps everyone in sync.

-Provide a template and guidelines
+Provide a Template and Guidelines

 A transparent and accessible law firm billing and expense process will save you valuable time and money later.
 Your template of the process should include the standard of description, types of expenses, introductory communications on bills, time of invoice sending, etc.